longpnt2410549-coder/Remote-File-Synchronization/README.md

 3\.
-The server compares the client's list with its own and generates a "Sync Plan" (Uploads, Downloads, Deletions, or Skips).
+The server compares the client's list with its own and generates a "Sync Plan" (Uploads, Downloads, Deletions, Updates or Skips).